 How is laparoscopic appendectomy carried out?

-A laparoscope (a small telescope connected to a camcorder) is inserted through a cannula, which offers the surgeon an enlarged view of the patient’s internal organs on a television screen.
+A laparoscope (a small telescope connected to a camcorder) is inserted through a cannula, which offers the surgeon in Delhi an enlarged view of the patient’s internal organs on a television screen.
 Several additional cannulas are inserted to allow the surgeon to work inside and remove the appendix.
 The entire procedure can be completed through the cannulas or by lengthening one of the small incisions for the cannulas.
 A drain may be placed during the procedure.
 It will be removed before you leave the hospital.

 What happens if the operation cannot be performed or if it cannot be completed by the laparoscopic route?